Underground-Ops/underground-nexus/README.md

 ------------------------------------------------------------------------------

-# Here is your first virtual machine template that can be used to workshop with Ollama, GitLab Duo and GitHub Copilot
+# Here is your first virtual machine template that can be used to workshop with Ollama, GitLab Duo, and GitHub Copilot

-Refer to the official documentation for how to make custom virtual machine configuration and execute helpful commands:
+Refer to the official documentation for how to make custom virtual machine configurations and execute helpful commands:

 - https://kubevirt.io/user-guide/user_workloads/accessing_virtual_machines/

-1. __Download and run the lubuntu virtual machine template - use nano to make any edits to resources incuding but not limited to CPU, RAM and any other virtual machine configuration:__
+1. __Download and run the lubuntu virtual machine template - use nano to make any edits to resources incuding but not limited to CPU, RAM, and any other virtual machine configuration:__

 `wget https://raw.githubusercontent.com/Underground-Ops/underground-nexus/refs/heads/cerberus0/Virtual%20Machine%20Templates/lubuntu-vm/deploy-lubuntu-vm-template.sh`

-(this script downloads a lubuntu .iso image, configures persistent storage and deploys a virtual machine)
+(This script downloads a lubuntu .iso image, configures persistent storage, and deploys a virtual machine.)

 2. Review and edit the script using `nano` before running (optional):

 `nano deploy-lubuntu-vm-template.sh`

-(this file allows you to adjust the cpu an ram alongside any other setting for the virtual machine before executing the script - share this with an AI LLM helper of choice to get support to make desired changes)
+(This file allows you to adjust the cpu and ram, alongside any other setting for the virtual machine, before executing the script - share this with an AI LLM helper of choice to get support to make desired changes.)

 3. Run the command below then head to the virtual machine at the KubeVirt Manager UI to manage the virtual machine and access its desktop: